Protective Order Attorney in Colorado Springs

-A temporary restraining order is issued for fourteen (14) days or two weeks.
-The written order will provide information about the next court date, which is the date the court will conduct a hearing whether to make the protection order permanent.
+A temporary restraining order is issued for 14 days or two weeks, and a written order will provide information about the next court date which will be when the court decides whether to make the protection order permanent.
 The documentation should provide the date and the time the parties must appear before the court for the hearing.
 In Colorado, the written order must be served on the restrained party so they are aware of the upcoming hearing.

-In some situations, the protected party realizes that if the restrained party loses his or her job as a result of the restraining order, the protected party is in jeopardy of losing household income or other benefits enjoyed by the family unit as a whole.
+Protection orders are usually requested under emergency circumstances.
+However, as these orders can have devastating consequences beyond just the accused, it is sometimes worth exploring other options.
+Protected parties may realize that the restrained party could lose their job as a result of the restraining order, jeopardizing household income or other benefits enjoyed by the family unit as a whole.
 Military members face the realization that a military retirement may no longer be available if the service member is discharged.

-In some cases, the option to enter into an enforceable No Contact Agreement may be attractive to both parties.
-It does take both parties to enter an agreement, which can then be submitted to the Court for approval.
+- Enforceable no contact agreements – Both parties enter an agreement which is submitted to the court for approval.
 The benefits are obvious in that the restrained party can usually maintain employment free from the normal impacts of a full protection order.
-And, if the protected party feels comfortable moving forward with the enforceable No Contact Agreement, he or she can enjoy the other benefits provided such as reliable income.
+If the protected party feels comfortable moving forward with the enforceable no contact agreement, he or she can enjoy the other benefits provided such as reliable income.

 Police officers and other civil servant employees may be similarly affected.

 Protect your future.
 Call Drexler Law today by dialing (719) 259-0050 or contacting us online.